Interactive-Echoes/.github/profile/README.md

 ***

-Interactive Echoes offers modular, open-source C++ libraries as building blocks for app development, along with utility applications.
-Our tools are cross-platform and meant for integration into various projects.
+Collection of open-source applications and modular C++ libraries as app development building blocks, for Linux, Windows and macOS.
 Get started with our <a href="https://github.com/Interactive-Echoes/IE/wiki">Wiki</a> for coding standards, practices, and workflows.

 **All good software should tell a story and our tales are written in the language of C++.**